proxmox/ceph/ceph/doc/mgr/telemetry.rst

 hostnames, or device serial numbers.

-The reported data contains counters and statistics pertaining to how the cluster has been deployed, the version of Ceph, the distribution of the hosts, and other parameters that help the project develop a better understanding of the way Ceph is used.
+The reported data contains counters and statistics pertaining to how the cluster has been deployed, the version of Ceph, the OS distribution, and other parameters that help the project develop a better understanding of the way Ceph is used.

 Data is sent secured to `https://telemetry.ceph.com<https://telemetry.ceph.com>`_.